Chris-lange/SDM_active_sampling/README.md

 #### Hyperparameters
 Common parameters such as `sampling_method` and `update_method` can be set from the command line when calling `run.py`, or by changing the defaults within the `run.py` file.

-All other parameters such as local directory locations may be set in `config.json`.
+All other parameters such as local directory paths may be set in `config.json`.

 #### Outputs
 By default, experiment results will be saved to the `results` directory.